2. MPSD HPC system#

 user@mpsd-hpc-ibm-058:~$ mpsd-show-job-resources

-Here we see (CPUSET: 0) that we have been allocated one CPU (in Slurm terminology) and that CPU has got the index 0.
+Here we see (CPUSET: 0,40) that we have been allocated two CPUs (in Slurm terminology) and that CPUs have got the indices 0 and 40.
 If we have requested multiple CPUs, we would find multiple numbers displayed (see below).

 We can finish our interactive session by typing exit: